kyungrae/study/designing-data-intensive-applications/part2.md

 #### Byzantine Faults

-Distributed systems problems become much harder if there is a risk that nodes may "lie"-for example, if a node may claim to have received a particular message when in fact it didn't.
+Distributed systems problems become much harder if there is a risk that nodes may "lie"—for example, if a node may claim to have received a particular message when in fact it didn't.
 Such behavior is known as a **Byzantine fault**.

 #### System Model and Reality